Day Trip: Drottningholm

 Admission Fees (palace and grounds)

-The Chinese Pavilion requires a separate admission fee; however, during the summer months, combination tickets (145 SEK for adults and 75 SEK for children/students) are available that include both Drottningholm Palace and the Chinese Pavilion.
+The Chinese Pavilion requires a separate admission fee; however, during the summer months.
+Combination tickets are available that include both Drottningholm Palace and the Chinese Pavilion.

 This article was originally published at Real Scandinavia: The Insider’s Guide to Norway, Sweden, Denmark, and Beyond.